vault713/wallet713/README.md

 ## Privacy considerations

-* **The relay does not store data.** 713.grinbox does not store any data on completed transactions by design, but it would be possible for the relay to do so and as a result build a graph of activity between addresses.
+* **The relay does not store data.** grinbox does not store any data on completed transactions by design, but it would be possible for the relay to do so and as a result build a graph of activity between addresses.

-* **Your IP is your responsibility.** When you communicate to the 713.grinbox relay service, you are exposing your IP to the relay.
+* **Your IP is your responsibility.** When you communicate with the grinbox relay service, you are exposing your IP to the relay.
 You can obfuscate your real IP address using services such as a VPN and/or TOR or i2p.

 ## Credits